BioJulia/XAM.jl/docs/src/man/hts-files.md

 Each record describes how a read aligns to some reference sequence.
 Sometimes one record describes one read, but there are other cases like chimeric reads and split alignments, where multiple records apply to one read.
 In the example above, `r003` is a chimeric read, and `r004` is a split alignment, and `r001` are mate pair reads.
-Again, we refer you to the official [specification][samtools-spec] for more details.
+Again, we refer you to the official [specification](https://samtools.github.io/hts-specs/SAMv1.pdf) for more details.

 A BAM file stores this same information but in a binary and compressible format that does not make for pretty printing here!